 For diamonds between greater than 2.00 carats, stones graded with VS2 or higher are generally going to be eyeclean.
-SI1s and below are NOT going to be eyeclean.
-If they are, they have inclusions that are detrimental to the stone’s durability.
+Most SI1s and below are NOT going to be eyeclean.
+If they are, they likely have inclusions that are detrimental to the stone’s durability.

 Do I need the services of an appraiser after I receive the diamond ring even though it already has a grading certificate?